Last updated: July 20, 2010

 Appendix B: Games

-Not many major, mainstream games run natively on GNU/Linux, but there are still plenty of gaming options - at least for the casual gamer.
+Not all major, mainstream games run natively on GNU/Linux, but there are still plenty of gaming options.

 B.1 Native GNU/Linux Games